vista-art/fragmentcolor/README.md

 - Textures and Samplers are currently not supported, but are also planned.

-- Javascript, Swift, and Kotlin are currently WIP.
+- Swift and Kotlin are currently WIP.

 ## Running this project